nodunayo/speakerline/README.md

 ### Getting started with Ruby and Postgres

 First, you'll need to install Ruby 2.3.3.
-I like to use [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install) to manage my ruby versions.
+I like to use [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install) to manage my Ruby versions.

-Another popular alternative is using [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build):
+Another popular alternative is using [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build).

 Next, you'll need to have PostgreSQL installed.
 This can be done on OSX using [Homebrew](http://mxcl.github.io/homebrew/) or by using [http://postgresapp.com](http://postgresapp.com).

-Have a look at these [further instructions for installing Postgres via Homebrew](http://www.mikeball.us/blog/setting-up-postgres-with-homebrew/).
+Have a look at these [further instructions for installing Postgres via Homebrew](http://www.mikeball.us/blog/setting-up-postgres-with-homebrew/):

 ```bash
 brew install postgres phantomjs